-Being recognized by the U.S. Government as a certified CNC machining supplier for the defense industry is an honor that requires specific and critical qualifications.
+Acquiring defense industry certifications is a necessary step towards being recognized by the U.S. Government as a certified CNC machining supplier for the defense industry.
+It is an honor that requires specific and critical qualifications.
 Our team, led by Tim B., has been hard at work implementing the proper procedures to ensure we are ready and able to serve the Department of Defense.
 Read on to learn more about the high-level qualifications that allow us to serve the defense industry.

-Toolcraft Machining is proud to be a JCP Registered manufacturer as well as ITAR and NIST 800.171 compliant.
 Our JCP registration allows us to have access to the Department of Defense/Department of National Defense (DOD/DND) unclassified export controlled technical data/critical technology.
 This content may be classified as DOD (Department of Defense), ITAR (International Traffic in Arms Regulations), or EAR (Export Administration Regulations).
-Additionally, our cybersecurity system is compliant to the NIST 800.171 standard.

 With 110 controls included in the standard, NIST 800.171 is an overall cybersecurity control structure that ensures Toolcraft Machining is equipped with topnotch security within and throughout our facility.
 By having this standard, the U.S. Government recognizes that our security system is capable of properly receiving and storing the JCP content included in defense work.
 In addition to these credentials, our team is also working towards becoming CMMC certified.